Is a 6% commission fair? | What makes a realtor's fee fair? | Learn how to get a fair commission rate | FAQs

 What's a fair listing fee?

-In general, 1.00% to 4.00% is the standard commission rate home sellers should expect to pay a listing agent.
-But keep in mind that the average rate may be different in your state and city.
+In general, 1.00% to 4.50% is the standard commission rate home sellers should expect to pay a listing agent.
+But keep in mind that the average rates vary by state and city.

 👉 You may be able to offer a lower than average listing fee if: